 5. Calendar Integration

-PodCal generates standard .ics calendar files for every booking.
+PodCal also generates standard .ics calendar files for every booking.
 These work with all major calendar apps.

 Proton Calendar